 Most medical students know the importance of letters of recommendation and have mastered the art of asking for them.
 This is no different when applying to a residency in family medicine.
 Connecting with your supervisors is simply part of the process of becoming a doctor.
 When you enter a career as precarious as medicine, you need to really be sure of your choice.
 Those around you will be able to tell if you are truly ready for the endeavor you are taking on.

 Your status as a resident will ideally be your official introduction to full-time medical work post-graduation.
 Having health care professionals currently justify your candidature will surely help induct you into the next generation of doctors dedicated to helping their community.
 That being said, the journey to being a licensed physician is not easy, and no one does it alone.
-If you are hesitant about your application, seeking residency help from an academic consulting firm can be the solution you need to get to the next level.
+If you are hesitant about your application, seeking residency application help can be the solution you need to get to the next level.

 FAQs